MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     │  3 │
     =#

-To count employees in *each* department, we use `Each()`.
-This combinator evaluates its argument elementwise.
-Therefore, we get two numbers, one for each department.
+To count employees in *each* department, we use the `Each()` combinator, which evaluates its argument elementwise.

     chicago[It.department >> Each(It.employee >> Count)]
     #=>